Five Money Experts Talk One Great Money Habit

-In our Sammy Rabbit Centsai Money Cents for Kids interview series we asked five personal finance experts from varying backgrounds if they could only teach a child one money habit, what would it be.
-Here are their responses.
+We asked five money experts and community leaders from varying backgrounds if they could only teach a child one money habit, what would it be.

 Louis Barajas: Save Money